 Access GoTo Related using its default shortcut (Shift+Alt+G), different shortcut assigned to VAssistX.GotoRelated, or via VAssistX in the menubar (Alt+X, G).

 You can also access GoTo Related via a modified mouse button if the appropriate setting is enabled in the options dialog of Visual Assist.

-Finally, you can make the Go button in the VA Navigation Bar execute GoTo Related instead of the default GoTo Implementation.
-Make the change via the context menu of the VA Navigation bar.
+Alternatively, make the change via the context menu of the VA Navigation bar.
 Be sure to open the context menu from one of the components of the bar, not from within its context or definitions fields.

 Locations to which you can jump vary with symbol type, but include:

 When applicable, inheritance for a symbol is depicted in sub-menus, letting you understand hierarchy and jump into it.

 File names and line numbers are included in menus whenever available.
 Symbols in menus unavailable for jump include those used but not yet defined, those in the .NET library, and those in C# assemblies.

 Namespaces are listed, within parentheses, when applicable.